Bridging Divides: Conflict & Cooperation

 As part of the Congress of the Humanities and Social Sciences

 Participants are not required to limit themselves to the above list of questions.
-We welcome proposals on all topics that highlight importance of diversity to the past, present, and future of work and labour studies within Canada and beyond.
+We welcome proposals on all topics that highlight the importance of bridging divisions that focus on the past, present, and future of work and labour studies.
 Our goal is to create a final conference programme reflective of the broadest range of methodological, theoretical, and disciplinary themes and approaches, such as:

 - Racialization, nationality, gender, sexuality, class, age, and ability, and their implications for the politics of labour and the future of the labour movement in Canada and elsewhere.